Find Free Madison County IL Public Records (Lookup Resource)

 Source: Madison County Circuit Clerk’s Office10

-Users only need to input a person’s first or last name, or case number.
-This will allow researchers to easily find criminal felony and misdemeanor case information about a person in Madison County.
+Users only need to input a person’s first or last name or case number.
+This will allow researchers to find criminal felony and misdemeanor case information about a person in Madison County.

 The Illinois State Police collects all criminal history conviction information in the state and compiles the records into a public records repository.
 Every county within Illinois sends criminal conviction information to the ISP for storage and retention by law.
 The ISP offers both name based and fingerprint based background check services.